How Marijuana Affects Your Lungs

 Many studies have focused on how marijuana affects lung health and the long-term effects it can have.

 Following the legalization and decriminalization of weed in certain states, lots of people have taken to smoking cannabis in hopes of experiencing some physical benefits; however, if you’ve developed the habit of smoking weed, then you may be at serious risk of experiencing issues with your lung health.
+So in exactly what ways does weed affect your lungs?
+Banyan Treatment Centers Chicago delves deeper into this phenomenon and the dangers it poses.

 What’s in Marijuana Smoke?

-Can weed affect your lungs?
-The simple answer is yes.
 Marijuana, also known as weed or cannabis, is a mixture of dried flowers from the Cannabis sativa and Cannabis indica plants.
 The active chemical component in cannabis is tetrahydrocannabinol (THC), which is responsible for producing psychological side effects in smokers.
 While weed can be ingested in a variety of ways, the most common method is smoking it in blunts, joints, bongs, or pipes.
-Similar to tobacco, how marijuana affects your lungs can be attributed to the chemical properties it contains.
-When comparing marijuana vs tobacco, it’s been discovered that weed actually contains the same toxins and carcinogens as tobacco, including ammonia, hydrogen cyanide, and polycyclic aromatic hydrocarbons.
-The smoking method you use also contributes to how marijuana affects your lungs.
-When smokers use bongs or vapes, for example, they may also be inhaling water, adding moisture to the lungs that can worsen side effects.
+Like tobacco, marijuana affects your lungs and can be attributed to its chemical properties.

-Despite what many believe, weed can be addictive and many people have found themselves struggling to quit.
-What happens to your lungs after smoking weed is only one of the many repercussions of this drug habit.
 If you or someone you know has this issue, Banyan Chicago offers a partial hospitalization program that can help.
-Our PHP in Illinois allows patients to heal from their addiction while learning how to incorporate what they learn into their daily lives.
+The PHP at our Illinois drug rehab allows patients to heal from their addiction while learning how to incorporate what they learn into their daily lives.
+It recognizes the significance of addressing both the physical and psychological components of addiction and provides all-encompassing support and care.

 How Does Weed Affect Your Lungs?